Part One - Caelan's Sowing of Seeds

 I felt like a fool.
-Of course she had meant the library.
-Though I was thoroughly enjoying this conversation with her, I felt myself intelligence and wit slowly leaving me.
-When it was time for this to end, I truly felt that I would leave the room a blubbering simpleton.
+Of course, she had meant the library.
+Though I was thoroughly enjoying this conversation with her, I felt my intelligence and wit slowly leaving me.
+When it came for this to end, I truly felt that I would leave the room a blubbering simpleton.

 “Oh, well, do not let my presence hinder you.”
 She said as she waved a hand toward the bookcases in front of her.

 “My mother has built this library to quite an extensive length.
-I am sure you will find many books to peak your interest.”
+I am sure you will find many books to pique your interest.”

-I stood and moved toward the indicated bookshelf, and scanned the spines.
+I stood and moved toward the bookshelf and scanned the spines.
 Miss Piper was right in saying that the library was extensive.
-There were many books, ranging any topic or genre.
+Many books were ranging most any topic and genre.

 “So, what do you do for entertainment?”
 I asked, scanning the bookshelf.

 “Lie about and become ill, it seems.”
-Once again, she tried to laugh, but this it came as a series of dog-like barks.
+Once again, she tried to laugh, but this laugh came out in a series of dog-like barks.

-Leaving the bookcase, I moved to step toward her, to help her sit up so that she did not choke on the filth rubbishing her lungs, but she had already pushed herself up, and raised a hand to halt me and continued to cough.
-This time, this coughing fit lasted longer then the one before.
-When it was over, she fell back weakly, and tried to take in big breaths, but as she exhaled each time, her breath came out in shallow wheezes.
-I frowned slightly.
-Her lungs were in a bad condition.
+Leaving the bookcase, I made to move toward her to help her sit up so that she did not choke on the filth rubbishing her lungs.
+But she had pushed herself up and raised a hand to halt me and continued to cough.
+This time, this coughing fit lasted longer than the one before.
+When it was over, she fell back weakly and tried to take in big breaths, but as she exhaled each time, her breath came out in shallow wheezes and high-pitched gurgles.
+I frowned inwardly.
+Her lungs were in a poor condition.

 “You look frightened.”
 She observed.

-I had chosen to remain silent after her statement, lest I confirm what she had already known to be true.
+I had remained silent after her statement, lest I confirm what she had already known to be true.

-“I shall answer your question...
-I like to draw... whether or not I am actually good at it is another conversation entirely.”
+“I shall answer your question… I like to paint.
+But whether I am good at it, is another conversation entirely.”

-She stopped and looked at me, as if waiting for a response.
-Feeling under pressure and mightily uncomfortable, I wondered if she was waiting for some form of validation.
+She stopped and looked at me as if waiting for a response.
+Feeling under pressure and tremendously uncomfortable, I wondered if she was waiting for some form of validation.
 I saw no need for that.